The Iceland Car Rental Travel Blog

 The climate varies between different parts of the island, so be sure to do some research on the climate of the area you will be visiting before your trip.
 The benefit of layering is that no matter where you are, you can remove or add clothing items to adjust to the temperature or type of weather.

 When you are traveling in Iceland, you may notice that many of the Icelanders wear knitted sweaters.
 This is called a ‘lopapeysa’ and is the perfect insulation layer for any season.
-We definitely recommend investing in one to wear in Iceland!
+We definitely recommend investing in one to wear during your time in Iceland!

 Woman wearing an Icelandic sweater or lopapeysa in Iceland.